yuce/jacl/README.md

         }
     }

-Repeated keys are not allowed:
+Repeated keys are not allowed.
+The following is invalid:

     {
         key: "foo"